The Importance of Exercise for Peri-Menopausal and Menopausal Women

 1. Muscle Strength training

-It could be a home workout.
-An example of this would be the RTE Operation Transformation exercise programme prescribed for participants which requires no special equipment https://ot.rte.ie/how-to-follow-the-fitness-plan/ .
-The HSE also have examples of strength training and balance training that can be done at home https://www2.hse.ie/wellbeing/exercising-indoors/strength-exercises.html
+- It could be a home workout.
+An example of this would be the RTE Operation Transformation exercise programme prescribed for participants which requires no special equipment.
+The HSE also have examples of strength training and balance training that can be done at home.

 2. Cardiovascular Training

-Moderate intensity means you are slightly out of breath but could maintain a conversation.
+- Moderate intensity means you are slightly out of breath but can maintain a conversation.
 This can include brisk walking, hiking, cycling, aquaerobics, dancing or doubles tennis.

-Vigorous exercise is when it is difficult to maintain a conversation while you exercise.
-Examples includes jogging, swimming, skipping, tennis, and team sports such as camogie, football, basketball and soccer.
+- Vigorous exercise is when it is difficult to maintain a conversation while you exercise.
+Examples include jogging, swimming, skipping, tennis, and team sports such as camogie, football, basketball and soccer.

 If this seems daunting and you don’t undertake any regular exercise at the moment, start small.
 Something is better than nothing.
-Start with a 10 minute walk 3 days per week and gradually increase this over a number of weeks.
-If you already walk regularly try jogging for the last 60 seconds of your walk in order to stimulate your bones and increase your heart rate.
+Start with a 10-minute walk 3 days per week and gradually increase this over several weeks.
+If you already walk regularly try jogging for the last 60 seconds of your walk to stimulate your bones and increase your heart rate.
 Try to increase this over time.

 Top tips for exercising